 It is important to take all of the medication prescribed to cure gonorrhea.
 Although medication will stop the infection, it will not repair any permanent damage done by the infection.
 People who have had gonorrhea and have been treated can get the disease again if they have sexual contact with persons infected with gonorrhea.
 If a person’s symptoms continue even after receiving treatment, he or she should return to a doctor to be re-evaluated.

 Gonorrhea is a very common infectious disease.
 CDC estimates that more than 700,000 persons in the U.S. get new gonorrheal infections each year.
-Only about half of these infections are reported to CDC.
-In 2006, 358,366 cases of gonorrhea were reported to CDC.
+Only about half of these infections are reported to the CDC.
+In 2006, 358,366 cases of gonorrhea were reported to the CDC.
 In the period from 1975 to 1997, the national gonorrhea rate declined, following the implementation of the National Gonorrhea Control Program in the mid-1970s.
 After several years of stable gonorrhea rates, however, the national gonorrhea rate increased for the second consecutive year.
 In 2006, the rate of reported gonorrheal infections was 120.9 per 100,000 persons.

 People who have had gonorrhea and received treatment may get infected again if they have sexual contact with a person infected with gonorrhea.